Thesola10/blog.thesola.io/content/post/0000_200G-lost-in-a-single-day.md

 Aaaand... yeah, it's still hanging there.
 For a **long** time.

-> Must be the size, scanning through 900GB of files isn"t reasonable.
+> Must be the size, scanning through 900GB of files isn't reasonable.

 Fine.
 I decide to only scan the `srv` subdirectory, with the permanent data from my known services on the server.
 In just a couple minutes, I get my answer: 700GB, just as expected.

-> I haven't check my log rotation in a while, wonder where it's at...
+> I haven't checked my log rotation in a while, wonder where it's at...

 So I give it a spin, and look what I find in `/var/log`: For some reason, `sudo-io`'s logs (which record everything going on in a `sudo` session) are taking up a good hundred gigabytes.